 This screen displays a list of the last 9 errors (with time stamps) that have occurred.
 The last error to occur is displayed first.
+If a new error occurs this screen is presented to display the error.

 · Reload Defaults Screen: